CameronBrooks11/MQGasSensors/README.md

 A robust Arduino library for interfacing with MQ-series gas sensors, enabling accurate gas concentration measurements with ease.
 Supports calibration, resistance calculations, and real-time gas concentration derivation for various gases.

+**Note:** this library is currently underdevelopment, check back later and use the [original](https://github.com/miguel5612/MQSensorsLib) in the meantime!

 ## Features

 - Preheat and baseline calibration for MQ sensors.